agarrharr/ozPop.github.io/_posts/2016-11-10-Javascript-Error-Handling.md

 ```
 TypeError: getAttribute(): First parameter must be a valid element.
 ```
+<p></p>

 #### Try-Catch Construct

 Javascript provides a `try-catch` statement that allows the developer to capture thrown errors before they are handled by the browser.
-This provides an opportunity to handle the error and prevent it from breaking your application flow.
+This becomes an opportunity to handle the error and prevent it from breaking your application flow.

 ```javascript
     function multiply(x, y) {